Research and Scholarly Work — Chico State Skip to Main Content

 Research and Scholarly Work

-The Exercise Physiology program is dedicated to conducting research-related activities that advance knowledge of human performance and health.
-Our goal is to use applied and basic science techniques to explore acute responses and adaptations to chronic exercise.
-In our program, expert faculty utilize a range of cutting-edge equipment and technology to mentor student-led, collaborative efforts that lead to professional presentation and peer-review publication.
+The Kinesiology Department is dedicated to conducting research-related activities that advance knowledge of exercise, physical activity, and sport as they relate to health, wellness, and performance.
+In our department, expert faculty utilize a range of cutting-edge equipment and technology to mentor student-led, collaborative research efforts that lead to professional presentations and peer-reviewed publications.

 • A group of students, on the university track, holding a computer to analyze a student wearing a portable metabolic analyzer.